Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Open-ended algorithmic tasks two types of creativity

+Rarely does human-written creative output come annotated with an articulation of the background creative process.
+Nor does each protein or molecule come with an enumeration of the laws that generated it --- in fact, it is because those laws are not fully known do we delegate the task of inferring those to a machine.
+Likewise, in our setting, the training signal consists only of the observed tokens; the model must infer the underlying leap of thought.

-We emphasize a key novel aspect in our last three tasks.
-Many algorithmic tasks in literature like addition \citep{lee24arithmetic}, or the path-star task \citepalias{bachmann24pitfalls} or \Sibling{} have a natural ordering in which the tokens can be learned and generated, even if it may not be left to right.
-However, the \Triangle{}, \Line{} and \Circle{} tasks are permutation-invariant --- no token is more privileged than the other, and hence all tokens must be ``simultaneously learned'' to infer the underlying process.
-Intuitively, we view this as an abstraction of real-world tasks where the creative process is highly implicit, and not immediate from the text.
+In fact, in our last three tasks, the model must infer a deeper form of implicit structure than what exists in many typical algorithmic tasks, like addition \citep{lee24arithmetic}, or the path-star task \citepalias{bachmann24pitfalls} or \Sibling{}.
+Whereas in those tasks, the leap of thought is perceptible at the token-level, modulo some re-ordering, our last three tasks have no such token ordering.
+These task are permutation-invariant --- no token is more privileged than the other, and all tokens must be ``simultaneously learned'' to infer the underlying process.
+We view this as an abstraction of tasks where the creative process is not immediate from the surface of the text.
 These tasks offer a test-bed even for non-next-token approaches that rely on re-permuting the tokens \citep{pannatier24sigmagpt,thankaraj2025trelawney} or predicting only a part of the future \citep{kitouni24factorization,nolte24mazes,Bavarian2022EfficientTO,Fried2022InCoderAG}.